Codes and Permits

-If your building meets the code criteria, and almost all do, you should be able to obtain a permit anywhere in California or any other state that uses the UPC for a plumbing code.
+If your residence meets the code criteria, and almost all do, you should be able to obtain a permit anywhere in California.
+This can help you in other states that use the UPC for a plumbing code too.

 California’s greywater code is extremely difficult to navigate if you haven’t personally gone through the permit process before.
-Most people have found our Code Compliance form very helpful in obtaining a permit.
+Most people find our Code Compliance form very helpful in obtaining a permit.

-If you’re looking for a robust and legal system to increase the value and resale value of your building, you need a permit in most states.
-ReWater’s Code Compliance form certainly makes obtaining a permit easier.
+You need a permit if you want a robust and legal system to reuse water efficiently, satisfy mandates, and increase the value and resale value of your residence.
+ReWater’s Code Compliance form was created from our decades of experience with permitting and makes obtaining a permit much easier.

-A special note for people in Arizona: Under state law, single-family homes producing less than 400 gallons of graywater per day do not need a permit for a greywater irrigation system unless a local jurisdiction has passed an ordinance requiring one.
-Most of the big cities there have now passed some type of ordinance to that effect.
+Under Arizona state law, single-family homes producing less than 400 gallons of graywater per day do not need a permit for a greywater irrigation system.
+The exception is when a local jurisdiction has passed an ordinance requiring one.
+Unfortunately most big cities there have passed some type of ordinance requiring a permit.
 Multi-family, Commercial, and institutional systems always require a permit even in Arizona.